syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

         {% endtabs %}

-        b.
-Now add the SfColorPicker control with a required optimal name
+    b.Now add the SfColorPicker control with a required optimal name

         {% tabs %}